jonathanviber/tyk-oas-demo/README.md

 This demo showcases a typical production Tyk setup with:
 - **Performance optimizations** for high-scale deployments
+- **GitOps approach** with OAS specifications stored in the repository
 - **Logging** via Redis for collection by Tyk Pump
 - **Metrics collection** using OpenTelemetry with Prometheus endpoints
-- **GitOps approach** with OAS specifications stored in the repository
+- **Circuit breaker** all endpoints should implement a circuit breaker
+- **Caching** Most GET endpoints should cache in REDIS
+- **Rate Limiting** Some endpoints should use rate limiting with REDIS as the storage.
+- **HTTP/2** Requests form the client to TYK and requests from TYK to the upstream should be HTTP/2

 ## Quick Start